Kernix13/beginner-git-commands/README.md

 ## Branches and merging

-Here are common commands you'll use often:
+Here are common commands you'll often use:

 ```
 git branch